 Aside from the tire specifications, there are still additional markings in your tire that can be useful.

 In the example above, the letter DOT means Department of Transportation.
 This is followed by an alphanumeric code (AF WD9E), which indicates manufacturing information.
-The manufacturing code varies from manufacture as they have their codes such as location and batch numbers in case of a product recall.
+The manufacturing code varies from the manufacturer as they have their codes, such as location and batch numbers, in case of a product recall.

-However, the last four digits are the date of manufacture which is standard in all tires.
+However, the last four digits are the date of manufacture, which is standard in all tires.
 Finally, the first two numbers identify the week, and the last two numbers identify the year of manufacture.
-In the example above, 24 indicates the tire was made in the 24th week of the year.
+The example above, 24 indicates that the tire was made in the 24th week of the year.
 The 15 number indicates it was made in 2015.

 What does M+S mean on a tire?